Dan-Matthews-23/local-legends/README.md

 ![Master Template](/assets/images/am-i-responsive-base.webp)

 Base.html is the master template upon which all other pages are based.
-It contains the nav bars (larger and smaller) the header and the footer
+It contains the nav bars (larger and smaller) the header and the footer and main container

 ### Nav Bar